boazbk/crypto/lec_04_pseudorandom-functions.md

 Until now we have talked about the task of _encryption_, or protecting the  _secrecy_ of messages.
 But the task of _authentication_, or protecting the
 _integrity_ of messages is no less important.
-For example, consider the case that you receive a software update for your PC, phone, car, pacemaker, etc. over an open connection such as an unencrypted Wi-Fi connection.
+For example, consider the case that you receive a software update for your PC, phone, car, pacemaker, etc. over an open channel such as an unencrypted Wi-Fi connection.
 The contents of that update are not secret, but it is of crucial importance that it was unchanged from the message sent out by the company and that no malicious attacker had modified the code.
 Similarly, when you log into your bank, you might be much more concerned about the possibility of someone impersonating you and cleaning out your account than you are about the secrecy of your information.